 Lesson #1: Many are ready to judge you no matter how much they are missing the mark

 My first or at least most memorable incident in this regard was in 7th grade.
-My home room teacher told my mother that I did not know how to sit modestly in a dress.
-OK, fair enough, but it was a scriptural example of having a plank in your own eye, since she constantly sat on the desk and introduced the boys to garter belts.
+My homeroom teacher told my mother that I did not know how to sit modestly in a dress.
+OK, fair enough, but it was a scriptural example of having a plank in your own eye since she constantly sat on the desk and introduced the boys to garter belts.

 Lesson #2: You can’t be cute and smart at the same time

 In ninth grade, I had an older friend who had a fabulous wardrobe and she would lend me clothes.
 Having a different outfit every day was a dream come true—until I was sent to the office because my skirt was too short.
-At this point the male counselor asked me to walk across the room toward him.
+At this point, the male counselor asked me to walk across the room toward him.
 (Does anyone else see flags flying on the field?)
 I then received a lecture about how I was an honor student and I did not need to dress that way to get attention—honor students should focus on learning.

 Lesson #3: Dress for your audience—even children notice

 When I left home to go to college, my mother who had always been very concerned with my wardrobe and ready to buy me clothes suddenly stopped.
 I guess she didn’t have to be seen with me?
 By the time I was a junior, my wardrobe was completely depleted.
 I started working in the Child Development Lab and a surprise gift of money from my brother afforded me an opportunity to buy some clothes.
-I decided on tops that would go with my two pair of slacks.
+I decided on tops that would go with my two pairs of slacks.
 This seemed like a good option until a little boy said, “Why do you always wear the same pants.”
 Ugh, I was dressing for the adults, but the children were at eye level with that same awful pair of brown pants every day.

 Lesson #4: Plain and demur is Godly

-I attended a conference at an unnamed, but well-known college in Florida and the first night we were required to attend a lecture on why they believed that dresses were the only appropriate way for women to dress.
+I attended a conference at an unnamed, but well-known college in Florida, and the first night we were required to attend a lecture on why they believed that dresses were the only appropriate way for women to dress.
 I learned it was scriptural.
 This was an amazing revelation for a California beach lover.
 The next day I encouraged two women from Kansas (who had never been to the ocean) to wade into the water in hose and full skirts.
 The skirts floated like lily pads.
 That is just how I roll.

 So began many years of assimilation.
-I managed to transform my self from a beach girl to an appropriate fundamentalist godly woman.
+I managed to transform myself from a beach girl to an appropriate fundamentalist godly woman.
 All the reasons why that happened aren’t necessarily important to this story because we all have our reasons why we are willing to become someone we are not.
-We may try to justify those reasons as spiritual, but in reality they are a psychological denial of who God created us to be.
+We may try to justify those reasons as spiritual, but in reality, they are a psychological denial of who God created us to be.

 Every time I showed up dressed inappropriately (by someone’s definition) I felt the waves of shame wash over me.
 The worst day was my first day at work in a conservative world for which I was unprepared.
 In hindsight, yes, the cute (short) outfit wasn’t the best choice.
 Fair enough.
 Half of my wardrobe left the closet.
-I was able to relax a bit at my next job, but then landed in the Midwest in a peasant top and skirt, tan, with sandals and no hose.
+I was able to relax a bit at my next job but then landed in the Midwest in a peasant top and skirt, tan, with sandals and no hose.
 In hindsight once again, the looks I got were probably much more complimentary than judgmental, but I was too far down the path of assimilation to realize it.

 That move began twenty years of dresses and hose in classrooms without air conditioning in stifling humidity.
 The fact that I was constantly afflicted with boils and infections because of the nylon hose (I know, TMI) is just another layer.
 Yet, I kept those rules that made no sense to me.